Sülbeck

-Sülbeck is one of the oldest villages in the town of Einbeck, district Northeim.
+Sülbeck is one of the oldest villages in the town of Einbeck, district Northeim, Germany.
 The development of the village is connected to the saline springs.
 These were used to produce brine and salt for some hundred years.

 Geography

 Sülbeck lies in southern Lower Saxony between the Harz and Solling Mountains.
 It is located 1 km west of the river Leine, at the western edge of the Leine Graben.
 The village is immediately west of the nature reserve that is located in the flood retention basin Salzderhelden.

 History

 Prehistoric settlements in the vicinity of the salt springs is proven: "From the Sülbecker mountain originate some tools that have been manufactured from Neanderthals resting there".
 During the development of a new housing area "Am Bohrturm" (At the Derrick) in the 1980s further archaeological investigations were carried out which showed that the settlements date back to about 5000 BC.
 The first written source is to be found in a deed of the monastery Amelungsborn from the year 1210.
 The deed talks about the "Salinis" at Siburgehusen.
-On 26 April 1686 the Elector Ernst August of Hanover Calenberg ordered, that in Sülbeck salt works including a graduation tower were to be built.
+On 26 April 1686 the elector Ernst August of Hanover Calenberg ordere, that in Sülbeck, salt works, including a graduation tower were to be built.
 The history of the salt works is the main difference between Sülbeck and its neighbor farming villages.